 Then describe what types of situations you tend to have issues with and give them a chance to talk about what they’ve noticed.

-2. After explaining about the situations that are challenging to you, next you want to explain how you struggle and what happens to you emotionally, mentally, and physically.
+2. After explaining the situations that are challenging to you, next you want to explain how you struggle and what happens to you emotionally, mentally, and physically.
 It might go something like this:

 “When we go to a concert, I feel extremely anxious and sometimes get really irritable.
 My thoughts start to race and I have the urge to leave the room.
 My heart pounds and I get really sweaty.”

 3. After this, you want to talk to them about what your coping strategies are.
 Here’s an example: